zoorun: Run the ZooRoH model

 vit

-A logical indicating whether the Viterbi algorithm is run (optional argument - true by default).
+A logical indicating whether the Viterbi algorithm is run (optional argument - false by default).
 The Viterbi algorithm performs the decoding (determining the underlying class at every marker position).
 Whereas the Forward-Backward algorithms provide HBD probabilities (and how confident a region can be declared HBD), the Viterbi algorithm assigns every marker position to one of the defined classes (HBD or non-HBD).
 When informativity is high (many SNPs per HBD segments), results from the Forward-Backward and the Viterbi algorithm are very similar.
 The Viterbi algorithm is best suited to identify HBD segments.
 To estimate realized inbreeding and determine HBD status of a position, we recommend to use the Forward-Backward algorithm that better reflects uncertainty.

 localhbd